IvanHeriver/treexplorer/README.md

 # Customizing appearance

-Chances are you'd like to modify the appearance of the tree view to match the context it used.
+Chances are you'd like to modify the appearance of the tree view to match the context it used in.
 Some CSS class can be used to modify the appearance:

 - `.treexplorer-main`: only to set some CSS variable